- Find a Trail

 The Coastal Rail Trail will one day run 44 miles from Oceanside to San Diego along the Coaster commuter rail.
-Today, short sections of the trail are coming together, with four disconnected stretches in Oceanside, Carlsbad and Solana Beach currently open for use.
+Short sections of the developing trail are currently open in Oceanside, Carlsbad, Solana Beach and Encinitas.

 In Oceanside, two trail segments allow for non-motorized travel through the city's dense downtown.
 From near the Oceanside Transportation Center at Tyson Street to Oceanside Boulevard, the paved trail runs on the west side of the train tracks.
 Two blocks west of the north end lies Tyson Street Park, which offers an ocean beach and a large grassy area perfect for picnicking.
 A second paved segment south of Loma Alta Creek runs from Morse Street to Vista Way, with a crossing of the active train tracks required at Cassidy Street (adjacent to Lions Club Park).